Marguerite Gourdan: Brothels

 The allowance ceased after the death of the nobleman in 1759.
-Later that year, Gourdan opened a house of prostitution in the Rue Sainte-Anne.
+Later that year, Gourdan opened a house of prostitution in the rue Sainte-Anne.
 The brothel had a certain luxury and one of its first customers is the knight Jean-Baptiste Du Barry.
 Jeanne Bécu, later Madame du Barry, King Louis XV's last official mistress (Maîtresse-en-titre), is said to have worked in Gourdan's house for a while.

-Dreaming of a house larger than the one in rue Sainte-Anne, Gourdan moved to rue Comtesse-d'Artois in 1763, in a building then owned a grocer named Marion.
-During her tenure in this street she gained the nickname of "Countess" or "Little Countess".
+Dreaming of a house larger than the one in rue Sainte-Anne, Gourdan moved to rue Comtesse-d'Artois in 1763, in a building then owned by a grocer named Marion.
+During her time in this street she gained the nickname of "Countess" or "Little Countess".

 The author of Les Sérails de Paris describes her as:

-Gourdan separated from her spouse in 1765 and, on March 9, 1765, was granted a separation of property from her husband.
+Gourdan separated from her spouse in 1765 and, on 9 March 1765, was granted a separation of property from her husband.

-Three years later, on January 4, 1768, a fire destroyed part of the furniture of Gourdan's living room.
+Three years later, on 4 January 1768, a fire destroyed part of the furniture in Gourdan's living room.
 Early in 1773 she was sent to the Bicêtre Hospital, specially set up to treat people, especially prostitutes, suffering from venereal diseases.
 During her stay she met another woman, known for her beauty, wit and debauchery: Justine Paris.
 The enforced stay in the hospital enabled them to meditate on the disadvantages of the profession, and they considered a means likely to remedy it.
-They planned the founding of a unique prostitution establishment, of which Justine Paris would be the "mother abbess" and Gourdan her coadjutrix.
+They planned the founding of a unique prostitution establishment, of which Justine Paris would be the "mother abbess" and Gourdan her "coadjutrix".